-Seahawks WR Doug Baldwin has knee issue that is ‘a little bit of a problem’
+Seahawks WR Doug Baldwin has knee issue that is ‘a little bit of a problem,’ will be sidelined a few more weeks

 The Seahawks also have been without receivers David Moore, who has a hip issue, and Brandon Marshall, who continues to be limited while recovering from ankle and toe injuries.
 That has had Seattle usually going with a starting receiving duo of Tyler Lockett and Jaron Brown with Marcus Johnson as the third receiver the last few days.

-Carroll also said defensive end Dion Jordan will be out a while with what he said is a “stress issue on his other leg” not related to the knee surgery he had in the spring.
+Carroll also said defensive end Dion Jordan will be out a while with what he said is a “stress issue on his other leg” that is not related to the knee surgery he had in the spring.
+The NFL Network reported that Jordan has “a stress reaction in his shin” and that the Seahawks are being cautious to try to prevent it from becoming a stress fracture.

 “He’s going to be a while,” Carroll said.
 “The word is it’s going to be a while.
 He’s got a little bit of healing to do so it’s going to be a while.”